zsabbagh/dd2480-assignment-3/README.md

 ## Coverage

-### Tools
+`Coverage.py` was a new tool for us, but it was very well documented and easy to get into.

-Document your experience in using a "new"/different coverage tool.
+The installation process was super easy, and we never came across issues.

-How well was the tool documented?
-Was it possible/easy/difficult to integrate it with your build environment?
+Using the `--help` flag provided sufficient information of how to use the tool.

 ### Your own coverage tool

 Our coverage can be found [here](https://github.com/zsabbagh/algorithms/tree/1-coverage).
 We identified each branch, in each function, which are tagged with and incrementing ID starting at 1.
 In `tests/__init__.py` we start writing to a data file.
-We then run the unittests, which calls the specific functions.
+We then run the unit tests, which calls the specific functions.
 If the functioncall enters a branch this information is saved.
 At the end of the function, we compile information about which branches were stepped into and the general coverage.
+If all branches are stepped into by a test the ID 0 is written to the branch-coverage file, since no branch has the ID of 0 the parser can interpret it as all branches covered and the number of columns remains the same.

 To run the coverage tool manually on a function follow the steps.

 1. create a data/branch-coverage file to store output (if it does not already exist)
-2. Run unittests which calls the specific function.
+2. Run unit tests which calls the specific function.
 For example, to run the branch coverage tool on `algorithms/matrix/sort_matrix_diagonally.py`:

 ```
-python3 -m unittest tests/test_matrix.py
+python3 -m unit tests tests/test_matrix.py
 cat data/branch-coverage
 ```